Ankit6055/Ankit-s-Simple-Calculator/README.md

 ## Demo

-You can try out the calculator live [https://ankit6055.github.io/Ankit-s-Simple-Calculator/](#).
+You can try out the calculator live <a href="https://ankit6055.github.io/Ankit-s-Simple-Calculator/">Here</a>.